BracketSpace/Advanced-Cron-Manager/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
-Plugin has been rebuilt from a scratch.
-If you are using Advanced Cron Manager PRO please upgrade it too!
+* Plugin has been rebuilt from a scratch.
+* If you are using Advanced Cron Manager PRO please upgrade it too!
+* It's needed to reactivate the plugin!

 = 1.2 =
 Removed debug alert and added execution button